 Poker Face: “In the workplace, this can be a pretty volatile industry sometimes.
 And especially as a woman, you have to keep that poker face.”
 Women often wear their emotions on their sleeves, she says, which can be a disadvantage during heated discussions, disagreements, or negotiations.
 “Your male counterparts will see that as a sign of weakness and use that against you,” Das adds.
 Always be prepared.
 If you need a moment, Das says, ask to be excused to gather your emotions and then come back and give your response based on facts, not how you feel at the moment.

-Tell us what you think: Is it more difficult for women to be successful in the entertainment industry than it is for me?
-If so, why?
+Tell us what you think: Is it more difficult for women to be successful in the entertainment industry than it is for men?
+Why or why not?